NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

 At the moment <code>2.3.1</code> is the latest stable one.
 So, to install Ruby <code>2.3.1</code> (this takes some time):

-    (DISCOURSE) $ CC=clang RUBY_CONFIGURE_OPTS=--with-opt-dir=/usr/local rbenv install 2.3.1
+    (DISCOURSE) $ CC=clang RUBY_CONFIGURE_OPTS=--with-opt-dir=/usr/local ruby-build 2.3.1 ~/.rubies/ruby-2.3.1
     Downloading ruby-2.3.1.tar.bz2...
     -> https://cache.ruby-lang.org/pub/ruby/2.3/ruby-2.3.1.tar.bz2
     Installing ruby-2.3.1...
-    Installed ruby-2.3.1 to /home/discourse/.rbenv/versions/2.3.1
+    Installed ruby-2.3.1 to /home/discourse/.rubies/ruby-2.3.1

-After successful installation of Ruby, let's move it to a proper location to get picked up by chruby:
+After successful installation of the new Ruby, let's see if it gets picked up by chruby.

-    (DISCOURSE) $ mkdir -p ~/.rubies/
-    (DISCOURSE) $ mv ~/.rbenv/versions/2.3.1 ~/.rubies/ruby-2.3.1

-It is possible to modify <code>/usr/local/share/chruby/chruby.sh</code>, so that you don't have to move Ruby versions around after each installation:

-    RUBIES+=(~/.rbenv/versions/*)

-But I won't recommend it, since after each upgrade <code>/usr/local/share/chruby/chruby.sh</code> will be overwritten, thus breaking your installation.

-See if chruby detects the new Ruby.
 After installing new Rubies, you must restart the shell before chruby can recognize them:

     (DISCOURSE) $ exit
     $ sudo -u discourse -g discourse bash